openexclusiveegg/skool-games/README.md

 7. Go into your repository settings then click on "pages" and select "deploy from branch"
 8. Make sure the "main branch" and the "root folder" are selected
 9. After 10 minutes reload the "pages" page and open the link that has appeared at the top of the page.
-10. Navigate to the file you added by editing the address of your pages deployment, EX: `https://github.com/yourgithubname/Skool_Games/example-game/index.html`
+10. Navigate to the file you added by editing the address of your pages deployment in your address bar, EX: `https://github.com/yourgithubname/Skool_Games/example-game/index.html`
 11. Test it and remember these criteria:
 - Does it work?
-- Does it contain ads?
+- Does it (NOT) contain ads?
-- Is it playable?
+- Is it playable on chromebooks?
 12. If your game meets all of these criteria congratulations you are ready to submit it for review
 13. Navigate to the main page of your fork and click "contribute", then "open a pull request" then "create pull request"
 14. Your game will be reviewed then hopefully added